 English Language requirements

 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
-For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent standard in other qualifications approved by the University.
+For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification approved by the University.

 Welsh Baccalaureate (2014) + A Levels